KiranPranay/TaDa/README.md

 ## Why Choose TaDa ?

 TaDa is designed to make your life easier.
-Whether you’re organizing your work, personal tasks, or goals, ToDark keeps everything in one place and helps you stay productive.
+Whether you’re organizing your work, personal tasks, or goals, tada keeps everything in one place and helps you stay productive.

 ### 📸 Screenshots